Infinitifall/4chv/README.md

 2. Add/remove any boards you are interested in `boards.txt`

-3. Run the app.
-Threads are downloaded every 2 seconds, so you may have to wait for a few minutes on first setup.
+3. Run the app

     ```bash
     python run.py
     ```

+    Open any of the html files in your browser.
+New threads are downloaded every two seconds, so you may have to wait for a few minutes the first time.

 ## Screenshots